orange-gem/ossm-rs/README.md

 ### Compiling And Uploading

-1. See the [board support](#board-support) section to see if your board is supported and use the feature flag in the next step
+1. See the [supported boards](docs/supported_boards.md) section to see if your board is supported and use the feature flag in the next step

 2. If on Linux or MacOS set the environment variables with:
 ```bash